The Little Clowns of Happytown: Reception

-The Los Angeles Times was critical of the show, with writer Charles Solomon saying that younger kids should skip it by staying in bed.
-They also claimed that the show was predictable and copied the Smurfs heavily, including using "clown" as a general word substitute.
+The Los Angeles Times was critical of the show, with writer Charles Solomon suggesting children sleep through the show and skip it.
+Solomon also criticized it as a soulless copy of NBC's Smurfs, including the overuse of "clown" the same way "smurf" would replace action verbs to create a show-specific language.

 Joking Around with the Little Clowns

 During the show's run, ABC aired a series of short segments called Joking Around with the Little Clowns, which ran during the commercial breaks of their other Saturday morning programming and featured one of the clowns telling another a joke.
 Although The Little Clowns of Happytown was cancelled after a single season, the Joking Around with the Little Clowns segments continued to run on ABC for another two years.

+Broadcast

+The series was broadcast on ABC from September 17, 1987 through July 16, 1988.
+The series was rebroadcast on The Family Channel between 1989 and 1990.

 Home releases

 In the United Kingdom, several volumes of The Little Clowns of Happytown were released on VHS by Tempo Video in 1988, each containing three episodes.
 A compilation video of the Joking Around With the Little Clowns segments was later released in the United States by Strand-VCI Entertainment in 1991.

-Years later, in 2014, several episodes of the series were released on DVD in Region 1 as part of the Mill Creek Entertainment compilation TV Guide Spotlight: Totally '80s Toons which also includes Heathcliff, The Littles, Dennis the Menace, The Get Along Gang, Care Bears and Nellie the Elephant.
+In 2014, several episodes of the series were released on Region 1 DVD as part of the Mill Creek Entertainment compilation TV Guide Spotlight: Totally '80s Toons which also includes Heathcliff, The Littles, Dennis the Menace, The Get Along Gang, Care Bears and Nellie the Elephant.